failsafe-go/failsafe-go.dev/execution-prioritization.md

 ## Priorities vs Levels

 In order to enable more granular prioritization of executions, priorities are internally converted to more granular levels, with 100 levels per priority class.
-In practice, Prioritizers use these levels to determine which executions to reject, allow more precise rejection rates.
+In practice, Prioritizers use these levels to determine which executions to reject, allowing more precise rejection rates.

 ## Features